Flush with unicorns, India’s tech moment arrives

 “Many of these businesses are in habit-forming stage of acquiring customers and hence the losses can be front-loaded,” said Ramesh Mantri, a director of investments at Mumbai-based White Oak Capital.
 “What really matters is the potential to generate cash flows.”

-The new ventures also have competitive advantages over many traditional brick & mortar rivals, which have high real estate costs and often suffer from broken distribution chains and complicated structures.
+The new ventures also have competitive advantages over many traditional brick-and-mortar rivals, which have high real estate costs and often suffer from broken distribution chains and complicated structures.
 Those constraints mean the many retail, banking and healthcare chains haven’t arrived at even the smaller cities, let alone the millions who live in remote rural areas.

 “The proliferation of smartphones and the internet has allowed tech entrepreneurs to create new age business models to reach the country’s farthest corners,” said entrepreneur Ganesh.